nr072/Qlick/README.md

 This way, `facebook.com/groups/myGroup/?multi_permalinks=xxxx&click_id=xxxx` becomes just `facebook.com/groups/myGroup/`.

+### Why Use It

+Sometimes the queries in links annoy people.
+But they can be easily left out if you are just willing to deal with a few inconveniences.

+If you _are_ willing, this is for you.
+Turn it on to be a dictator, and turn off to be yourself.

 ### How It Works

 First, copy and paste the code in your browser console.
 You might want to go through the code before doing it, since pasting unknown stuff in a browser console is highly dangerous.